Anthony Wayne: Later military career

-The Northwest Indian War had been a disaster for the United States, as the British refused to leave the ceded land and continued their involvement in Native American politics.
-Native Americans also sought to make the Ohio River the border with the United States.
-Lieutenant Colonel James Wilkinson's idea of raids had triggered tribes to unite during St. Clair's defeat against General Arthur St. Clair and his troops.
-Up until that point, it was "the most decisive defeat in the history of the American military" and its largest defeat ever by Native Americans.
-The death of Major General Richard Butler during St. Clair's defeat, Wayne's closest friend during the revolution, made Wayne particularly upset.
+The Northwest Indian War had been a disaster for the United States, as the British refused to leave the ceded land and continued their influence in Native American politics.
+Four years after the start of the British-supported Native American military campaign, the Constitution of the United States went into effect; George Washington was sworn in as president, which made him the commander-in-chief of U.S. military forces.
+Accordingly, Washington directed the United States Army to enforce U.S. sovereignty over the territory.
+The U.S. Army, mainly consisting of untrained recruits and volunteer militiamen, suffered a series of major significant defeats.

+The British also sought to make the Ohio River the border with the United States and Native Americans to slow their progress.
 Many Native Americans in the Northwest Territory had sided with the British in the Revolutionary War, but the British had ceded any sovereignty over the land to the United States in the Treaty of Paris of 1783.
 The British were known for persuading Native Americans to fight for them and continued to do so.
 Although the British were reluctant to directly engage the United States, historian Reginald Horsman writes of their involvement in organizing Native American support, "The Indian Department at Detroit had done all within its power to bolster northwestern Indian resistance to American expansion.
 The agents had acted as organizers, advisers, and suppliers of the Indians, and they had made it possible for an Indian army to face Wayne."

-The United States formally organized the region in the Land Ordinance of 1785 and negotiated treaties allowing settlement, but the Northwestern Confederacy refused to acknowledge them.
-After the treaties, American settlers started to flood the region and set the foundation for manifest destiny.
-The Native Americans living in the region quickly became embroiled in conflicts after some support from the British while defending their land from American settlers.
-The skirmishes resulted with 1,500 deaths over a period of seven years.
+The United States formally organized the region in the Land Ordinance of 1785 and negotiated treaties allowing settlement, but the Northwestern Confederacy refused to acknowledge them as they were unaware of the British agreement.
+The British were determined to make the Ohio River the permanent boundary between the United States and sent war supplies to their Native Allies.
+People in the area quickly became embroiled in conflicts, and the skirmishes resulted in 1,500 deaths over a period of seven years.